The Challenge

 Research Capacity Building

-• Support and Mentorship: The research team includes two PhD students and one Honours student.
+- Support and mentorship: The research team includes two PhD students and one Honours student.
 In the wider Spinal Cord Injury Research Centre (SCIRC) at NeuRA, there are three PhD students and one Honours student.

 Health Impacts